svelteuidev/svelteui/docs/src/pages/composables/use-hot-key.md

 | Param   | Description                                       |
 | ------- | ------------------------------------------------- |
 | hotkeys | An array of hot keys and their respective actions |

-## Events

-The use-hotkey action does not dispatch any custom events.

 ## Definition